snowch/biginsight-examples/README.md

 spark-assembly.jar is added to the ./lib folder, but on inspection I noticed that spark-assembly.jar does NOT contain a SparkMain class.

+#### Create and manipulate a HBase table (using Groovy)

+When running this against a standard BigInsights on Cloud cluster, the service returns `HTTP/1.1 500 Server Error`

+#### Connect to HBase (using Java)

+When running this against a standard BigInsights on Cloud cluster, the service returns `HTTP/1.1 500 Server Error`